Why Is My App Losing Organic Downloads (iOS & Google Play)?

 Check with your ASO Community to learn whether others are experiencing the same issue(s).
 If so, you can just take this into account when reporting on your app’s KPIs.

 The better your app ranks in its category, the better its visibility in the top charts.
-However, it is important to note that not many users visit the top charts; therefore top charts are not a main source of store traffic.
+However, it is important to note that not many users visit the top charts.
+Therefore, the top charts are not a main source of store traffic.
 However, if your app was ranked in the top 10 of its category and suddenly started ranking outside the top 10, this decrease might also cause a slight visibility drop (however, remember that this is very unlikely).

 How to react

-As category rankings are not the main source of store traffic, this should not be concerning; however, you can read this blog to be sure you have picked the right category for your app.
+As category rankings are not the main source of store traffic, this should not be concerning.

 Why is my app losing referrer traffic?